Status: Implemented in PHART v1.5.x (current branch behavior documented below).

-self.<attr>)edge.<attr>)u.<attr>)v.<attr>)--edge-color-rule).eval, no Python code execution).node, edge, connector, or panel_header).self: current target’s attributesedge: alias of self when target is edgenode: alias of self when target is nodeconnector: alias of self when target is connectorpanel_header: alias of self when target is panel_headeru: source-node attributes for an edgev: destination-node attributes for an edgeRules normalize into this internal structure:
+node, edge, connector, or panel_header).self: current target’s attributesedge: alias of self when target is edgenode: alias of self when target is nodeconnector: alias of self when target is connectorpanel_header: alias of self when target is panel_headeru: source-node attributes for an edgev: destination-node attributes for an edgeRules normalize into an internal structure such as:

 id: spouse-male